 - Properly vet employees (e.g. criminal background checks, necessary access, job function, etc.).

-- Maintain full PCI and SOC-2 controls across our infrastructure.
+- Maintain full PCI DSS and SOC-2 controls across our infrastructure.

 We help our customers:

-- Generate copies of current Attestation of Compliance (AOC) documents from all cardholder service providers on a yearly basis.
+- Generate copies of current Attestation of Compliance (AOC) documents from all cardholder service providers yearly.

-- Maintain audits of PCI controls every year, especially the Information Security Policy that details your company’s PCI controls.
+- Maintain audits of PCI DSS controls every year, especially the Information Security Policy that details your company’s PCI DSS controls.

 - Build and test incident response procedures.

-By using VGS for your data security and compliance needs, including PCI and beyond, you’ll have a trusted partner to help usher you through the entire data security journey.
-After an easy-to-navigate onboarding process, your business will be descoped from much of the PCI compliance requirements - with the collection, storage, and transfer of sensitive data all handled through VGS solutions.
+Using VGS for your data security and compliance needs, including PCI and beyond, gives you a trusted partner to help usher you through the entire data security journey.
+After an easy-to-navigate onboarding process, you’ll be well on your way to descoping your business from PCI compliance requirements, with the collection, storage, and transfer of sensitive data all handled through VGS.